jonathanlocke/jonathanlocke.github.io/unpublished/configuration.md

 To load all settings objects from a folder into the settings registry for *this* object, the *addAllFrom()* method of *Settings* can be used like this:

     Settings.of(this).addAllFrom(Folder.parse("settings"));

+The *Settings.of()* method works in the same way as *Registry.of()*, as described above.
+Passing in the *this* reference of the object requesting a settings registry will allow different settings registries to be returned to different requesting objects in the future.

 When multiple instances of the same settings class are required (for example, two *Apache Pinot* clusters each defined by PinotSettings objects), an *instance* property can be used to distinguish which instance is defined in each *.properties* file: